Our Industrial Disease Solicitors have recovered millions of pounds in compensation for victims of noise-induced hearing loss.

 Many employers have either ignored or failed to follow government guidance on noise in the workplace.

-So if you’ve been diagnosed with industrial deafness or believe noise at work was responsible for your hearing loss, you may be entitled to receive compensation.
+So if you’ve been diagnosed with industrial hearing loss or deafness and you believe noise at work was responsible for your hearing loss or tinnitus, you may be entitled to compensation.

-Our friendly and considerate Solicitors are here to help you as specialists in this field and we’ll progress your claim smoothly, quickly and efficiently.
+Our friendly and considerate Solicitors are here to help you as specialists in hearing loss claims and we’ll progress your case smoothly, quickly and efficiently.

 We’ll be open and transparent from start to finish, so you’re never left in any doubt about how your claim is proceeding.

 We may also be able to act on a No Win, No Fee basis, so ask us for details on this funding option.

 Noise induced hearing loss is the deterioration of a person’s hearing over a prolonged period of time, caused by exposure to noise at work.

 Industries where Workers are at Risk include: